-A software reset will reset the device such that all registers will be reinitialized to default values and the hardware configuration values will be re-latched into the device.
-Software driver code must wait 3 μs following a software reset before allowing further serial MII operations with the DP83848VYB.
+The software reset will reset the device such that all registers will be reinitialized to default values and the hardware configuration values will be re-latched into the device.
+Software driver code must wait 3 μs following a software reset before allowing further serial MII operations.